Flocking dynamics with voter-like interactions: Introduction

-In this article we show that the behavior of the flocking voter model is very different from that of the Vicsek model.
-First, the system is not able to sustain long-range order when particles move slow enough.
-As a consequence, at low speeds and for a broad range of densities, the FVM does not exhibit the order-disorder phase transition induced by noise observed in the SVM and its extensions.
-However, the system does exhibit an order-disorder phase transition of second order at high speeds.
-Second, the ordered phase seems to be of a different nature than that of the SVM, as the traveling bands found in the SVM and recently studied in \cite{Solon-2015} are not observed in the ordered phase of the present FVM.
-Third, at zero noise the ordering dynamics is much slower than that in the SVM.
+We show in this article that the ordering dynamics of the FVM is much slower than that in the SVM.
 Also, the interplay between the interaction pattern and the alignment dynamics leads to a relaxation to the final ordered state that largely deviates from the one observed in mean-field, as well as in lattices with static particles.
 As a consequence, the mean time to reach full polar order (consensus) exhibits a non-monotonic dependence with the density of particles.
 The motion appears to accelerate the polar consensus by a non-trivial mechanism that breaks the equivalence between particle states typically observed in the voter dynamics, introducing a net drift from minority to majority states.

 The article is organized as follows.
 We introduce the model and its dynamics in section \ref{model}.
-Then, in section \ref{transition} we study how noise affects order in the stationary state, at low and high speeds.
-In section \ref{ordering} we explore the ordering dynamics for the zero-noise case.
+In section \ref{ordering} we explore the ordering dynamics.
 We analyze the consensus times to the final ordered state in section \ref{consensus}.
 Finally, we discuss the results and state the conclusions in section \ref{conclusions}.